Highgate Cemetery: History and setting

 Highgate, like the others of the Magnificent Seven, soon became a fashionable place for burials and was much admired and visited.
 The Victorian attitude to death and its presentation led to the creation of a wealth of Gothic tombs and buildings.
 It occupies a spectacular south-facing hillside site slightly downhill from the top of Highgate hill, next to Waterlow Park.
-In 1854 a further 19 acres (8 ha) to the south east of the original area, across Swains Lane, was bought to form the eastern part of the cemetery; this opened in 1860.
-Both sides of the Cemetery are still used today for burials.
+In 1854 a further 19 acres (8 ha) to the south east of the original area, across Swain's Lane, were bought to form the eastern extension; this opened in 1860.
+Both sides of the cemetery are still used today for burials.

 The cemetery's grounds are full of trees, shrubbery and wildflowers, most of which have been planted and grown without human influence.
-The grounds are a haven for birds and small animals such as foxes.
-The Cemetery is now owned and maintained by a charitable trust, the Friends of Highgate Cemetery Trust, which was set up in 1975 and acquired the freehold of both East and West Cemeteries by 1981.
+The grounds are a haven for birds and small mammals, such as foxes.
+The cemetery is now owned and maintained by a charitable trust, the Friends of Highgate Cemetery Trust, which was set up in 1975 and acquired the freehold of both East and West sides by 1981.
 In 1984 it published Highgate Cemetery: Victorian Valhalla by John Gay.

 Graves

-West Cemetery
+West Side

-The Egyptian Avenue and the Circle of Lebanon (previously surmounted by a huge, 280 years old Cedar of Lebanon, which had to be cut down and replaced in August 2019) feature tombs, vaults and winding paths dug into hillsides.
-The Egyptian Avenue and the Columbarium are Grade I listed buildings.
+The Egyptian Avenue and the Circle of Lebanon (previously surmounted by a huge, 280-year-old Cedar of Lebanon, which had to be cut down and replaced in August 2019) are both Grade I listed buildings.
+The west side of the Cemetery is characterised by elaborate feature tombs, vaults and winding paths dug into hillsides.
+At the highest point, the Terrace Catacombs and the Tomb of Julius Beer are both Grade II* listed.
+In 1967 the Dissenter's Catacombs were declared unsafe and demolished.
+Three houses were subsequently built on the site.
+The Grey House, built in 2008, is visible from the West Side of the cemetery on Faraday Path.